-Last year, Kenya announced that it would set the death penalty as punishment for illegal poaching.
-Now, the government is trying to fast-track the law into passing.
+Last year, reports said that Kenya announced that it would use the death penalty for illegal poaching.
+Here's how and why those reports were wrong.

 Last year, the Kenyan government announced a bold proposition to protect its vulnerable wildlife: using the death penalty against illegal poachers.
 Now, according to News 360, lawmakers are aiming to fast-track the passing of this legislation.

 The current law in Kenya makes it illegal to kill endangered animals in the country.
 In addition, the 2013 Wildlife Conservation Act also carries a life sentence or $200,000 fine against illegal poachers.
 But these legislative efforts have not been enough.

 “This [fining and life sentence] has not been deterrence enough to curb poaching,” said Najib Balala, Kenya’s Cabinet Secretary for its Ministry of Tourism and Wildlife.